rwb27/openflexure_nano_motor_controller/arduino_code/README.md

-# Ardunio code for openflexure motor controller
+# Ardunio code for the sangaboard

-## Arduino Hardware
+## Hardware
-Tested with
+This code can be used with a Sangaboard v0.3 either using the Arduino Leonardo bootloader or the Sangaboard custom bootloader.

-1. Arduino nano ATmega328p
+This code can be used with an Arduino nano ATmega328p plugged into a Sangaboard v0.2

 ## Arduino compiler version
 Requires version 1.6.2 or higher